-Fire up your copy of Autodesk's 3D animation software and try out one of these mighty Maya tutorials, which include working with mental ray, guide curves and character rigging.
+Fire up your copy of Autodesk's 3D animation software and try out one of these high-quality Maya tutorials.

 With its advanced tools and high-end plugins, Autodesk Maya is the go-to package for serious 3D animators.
 The Maya tutorials on this page will help to demystify its core features and improve your skills.
 Let's have some fun...